We found 6 providers with an interest in gastrointestinal problems and who accept First Health near Shenandoah, TX.

 All Interests: Bone Marrow Aspiration, Sarcoidosis, Brain Cancer, Minor Surgery, Colon Cancer, Leukemia, Lung ...
 (Read more)

-Dr. Bharat Latthe works as a hospice and palliative medicine specialist, family medicine physician, and geriatrician.
+Dr. Bharat Latthe's specialties are hospice and palliative medicine (end-of-life care and serious illness), family medicine, and geriatrics (elderly care).
 His areas of expertise include the following: throat problems, hospice (end-of-life care), and gastrointestinal problems (digestive disorders).
-Dr. Latthe is affiliated with Tomball Regional Medical Center, Memorial Hermann The Woodlands Hospital, and Houston Northwest Medical Center.
-He takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Amerigroup Star.
-Before completing his residency at Interfaith Medical Center and a hospital affiliated with Stony Brook University Medical Center, Dr. Latthe attended medical school at Grant Medical College.
-Dr. Latthe (or staff) is conversant in Spanish, Khmer, and Hindi.
+He is professionally affiliated with Tomball Regional Medical Center, Memorial Hermann The Woodlands Hospital, and Houston Northwest Medical Center.
+Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Amerigroup Star are among the insurance carriers that Dr. Latthe honors.
+Dr. Latthe's education and training includes medical school at Grant Medical College and residency at Interfaith Medical Center and a hospital affiliated with Stony Brook University Medical Center.
+Dr. Latthe (or staff) speaks the following foreign languages: Spanish, Khmer, and Hindi.

 Relevant Interests: , gastrointestinal problems (digestive disorders)